bram-janssens/ExplanationQuality/README.md

       uitkomsten.append(uitkomst)
 ```

-The individual explanations are stored in the ´uitkomsten´ object, which can be evaluated with the syntax used afterwards.
+The individual explanations are stored in the uitkomsten object, which can be evaluated with the syntax used afterwards.